(Read Time: 5 Minutes)

 To illustrate, a fully functional membrane will perform 90-95% of the purification, so if the input TDS of the water is 100 ppm, then you should expect it to be leaving the membrane between 5 & 10 (you can check this with a simple TDS meter).

-As the membrane ages, you may find that it now leaves the membrane at 20 ppm, which will mean the DI resin will need to do twice the work to purify it to zero, and therefore it will be significantly less time between resin changes.
-At approximately £80 per bag, this is not something you want to ignore.
+As the membrane ages, you may find that it now leaves the membrane at 20 ppm, which will mean that the DI resin (Stage 4 in the RO/DI System - see below) is having to do twice the work to purify it to zero, and therefore it will be significantly less time between resin changes.
+At approximately £80 per bag, this is going to quickly add up.

 Stage 4: DI Resin